mineralogy-rocks/epma/README.md

 ### Copyright

-The source code for Erebus is licensed based on the MIT License, see [LICENSE](LICENSE).
+The source code for EMPA is licensed based on the MIT License, see [LICENSE](LICENSE).